Dalys la Caribeña: Professional wrestling career

 On January 21, 2023, Dalys and her husband Negro Casas appeared at a Lucha Libre AAA Worldwide (AAA) television taping in Querétaro, marking their departures from CMLL.
 On January 28, Dalys made her AAA in-ring debut, teaming with Lady Shani and Miss Delicious to defeat Maravilla, La Hiedra, and Mary Caporal during a house show.
 On February 5, at Rey de Reyes, Dalys participated in the 2023 Reina de Reinas match, which was won by Sexy Star II.

 Dalys made her WWE debut on May 25, 2025 at NXT Battleground, where Chik Tormenta and herself were seated at ringside during the NXT Women's Championship match between reigning champion Stephanie Vaquer and Jordynne Grace as part of the partnership between NXT and AAA after WWE had acquired AAA in April 2025.
-At Worlds Collide on June 7, Dalys teamed with Tormenta in a tag team match where they lost to Vaquer and Lola Vice.
+At the WWE and AAA event Worlds Collide on June 7, Dalys teamed with Tormenta in a tag team match where they lost to Vaquer and Lola Vice.